viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

 Once the model has finished training, deploy it by adding an [ML model service](/ml/) to your robot:

-1. Navigate to the robot page on the Viam app.
+1. Navigate to the machine page on the Viam app.
    Click to the **Config** tab, then select the **Services** subtab.
 1. Click **Create service** in the lower-left corner.
 1. Select `ML Model` as the type, and select `TFLite CPU` as the model.